 While the weights used to train the two core lifts were based on the predetermined 6-RM testing, the supplemental exercise resistances were determined via trial and error during the first week.

 Progression of resistance occurred when a child was able to perform 8 reps on the last set of a given exercise while using proper technique.
 From there, the resistance was increased between 5-10% and the reps were again decreased to 6.

 During the 4th week, the 6 rep maxes were retested and adjustments were made as needed.

 Upon completion of the 8-week program, the experimental group began an 8-week period of detraining.
-No strength training was allowed, but 8 children in the experimental group and 5 in the control group participated in sports (primarily football, soccer, and basketball) a minimum of twice a week.
+No strength training was allowed.
+However, 8 children in the experimental group and 5 in the control group participated in sports (primarily football, soccer, and basketball) a minimum of twice a week.

-There was a 93% attendance of the children during the the training program.
+There was a 93% attendance of the children during the training program.

 The control group increased, on average, 6.4% in the leg extension and 9.5% in the machine bench press.